variantstudios/greeleydowntown.com/_directory/eden-gallery.md

 ---

 The Eden Gallery was originally named for those new to art, or those who have stepped away, & want to step back into their creative side.
 The gallery features the artwork of Elaine Furister, whose experiences have inspired a selection of original watercolor paintings.
-The gallery offers a number of art classes & workshops.
-The Eden Gallery is home to Pop-up Gallery, hosted by The Eden Gallery & Joe Molina Art & Studios.
+The gallery offers a number of art classes & workshops.&nbsp;